Treatment Approaches

 Each individual should experience empathy, kindness, and intentionality, and I am honored to provide a safe space for others to be seen and heard.
 I have witnessed the powerful healing that can come from therapy.
 It is a gift to offer hope and understanding to those who feel stuck, lost, or helpless.

-I have been married for ten years and have three young kids, ages 5, 3, and 1.
+I have been married for eleven years and have three young kids.
 When I’m not wrangling kids, I love to read, test new recipes, drink good coffee, try out creative classes on Groupon, and catch up on reality TV.